nwjs/nw.js/docs/For Users/Getting Started.md

 More information can be found in the [API section](../References/App.md).

+!!! note "Native Node Modules"
+    Native Node modules, built when running `npm install`, are not compatible with NW.js ABI.
+To use them, you have to rebuild it from source code with [`nw-gyp`](https://github.com/nwjs/nw-gyp).
+See [Use Native Node Modules](Advanced/Use Native Node Modules.md) for details.

 ## Run your first NW.js application

 To run your application, pass your app's path to the NW runtime.
 If you downloaded NW directly from the website execute `/path/to/nw /path/to/app`.
 The exact path is different for different platforms being `nw` on Linux, `nwjs.app/Contents/MacOS/nwjs` on MacOS and `nw.exe` on Windows.
 If you downloaded NW.js from `npm`, add it as a script: